 Whenever there is overactive heat or excess pitta in the body, moon bathing is extremely cooling and soothing.
 Simply make a point of being outdoors and exposed to moonlight after the sun has set.
 This practice is particularly powerful on a full moon, when the sunset and moonrise are the most closely aligned.

 Many herbs in the Ayurvedic pharmacopeia are very effective at pacifying pitta, clearing accumulated heat, cleansing the blood, encouraging the flow of bile, and detoxifying the liver.
 Not surprisingly, most of these herbs are primarily bitter in taste.
-Ghee and aloe vera gel are often used as anupans (carriers) to deliver liver-cleansing herbs.17 The following herbs and formulas are worth considering for liver support:
+Ghee and aloe vera gel are often used as anupans (carriers) to deliver liver-cleansing herbs.17 For more information on these Ayurvedic carrier substances, read our guide here.
+The following herbs and formulas are worth considering for liver support:

 Liver Formula tablets help to detoxify and rejuvenate the liver by delivering a powerful combination of cleansing, bitter, pitta-pacifying herbs.
 This formula is very supportive of overall liver health, and can also be helpful if your lifestyle habits may have taxed your liver over the years.